 On Oct.
 9, 2018, the vehicle was also used to transport police officers to a firing range that required driving across a flooded bridge.

 Two-thirds of the time the vehicle was used for community events, including an Easter egg hunt at the park.

-However, most law enforcement agencies with a mine resistant vehicle told The Frontier they do not keep usage logs, a requirement that President Donald Trump ended in 2017.
+However, most law enforcement agencies with a mine resistant vehicle told The Frontier they do not keep usage logs, once a requirement that President Donald Trump ended in 2017.